NHL ref Wes McCauley puts major emphasis on fighting call (Video)

-NHL referee Wes McCauley decided to put some emphasis on a fighting penalty call after Montreal Canadiens forward Andrew Shaw and Boston Bruins defenseman Torey Krug tussled Sunday.
+NHL referee Wes McCauley decided to put some emphasis on his fighting penalty call after Montreal Canadiens forward Andrew Shaw and Boston Bruins defenseman Torey Krug tussled Sunday.

-After the fight, where both players landed some pretty big haymakers on each other, McCauley seemed amped up when he announced the that Shaw and Krug received five minutes each for fighting.
+Following the fight, where both players landed some pretty big haymakers on each other, McCauley seemed amped up when he announced that Shaw and Krug had each received five-minute majors.

 [Follow Puck Daddy on social media: Twitter | Instagram | Facebook | Tumblr]